 -Wolf claws aren’t used for attacking, but rather for grip.

-When you spell it out like this, the legacy of the wolf seems like a simple one.
+When you look at just the facts, the image of the wolf seems like a simple one.
 However, wolves have often been mystified by misinformation or outdated science (see: the pervasive “alpha wolf” myth).
 In some ways there are more fictions surrounding the wolf than there are facts.
 It makes sense, though.
 Wolves have existed for a long, long time, always, in a way, at humankind’s side.
 They have been our constant companion; why else would they be domesticated into dogs?
 Why else would they haunt so many stories we tell?

 Why else, within the consciousness of mankind, would the wolf be more icon than living creature?